 The Current Bhattarakha

-The current pontiff of the Jain mutt His Holiness Swasti Sri Lakshmisena Bhattarakha Swamiji was consecrated to the seat of Bhattarakha in 1976.
-Since then he has evinced keen interest in the overall development of the place.
+The current pontiff of the Jain mutt His Holiness Swasti Sri Lakshmisena Bhattarakha Swamiji was consecrated to the seat of Bhattarakha in 2016.
+His predecessor was the Bhattarakha from 1976 to 16th December 2014.
+He had evinced keen interest in the overall development of the place.